10 tips for finding buyers on the European outsourcing market

 6. Work on a professional online presence

-After you have finished your website, make sure potential buyers can easily find you on the internet.
+After you finished your website, make sure potential buyers can easily find you on the internet.
 Many people use search engines like Google, Bing or Yahoo to find information online.
 Buyers will most likely do the same.
 Hence, your site should be visible when someone is looking for your specific service.
 You can achieve this by using Search Engine Optimisation (SEO).
 SEO ensures that your site appears on the first page of the search engine results and this way potential buyers are able to find you.

 - Take note that unless you are a professional web developer, developing a website is not a do-it-yourself job.
 Hire professionals and brief them properly.